TeamRecommendMe/RecommendMeApp/README.md

 - [ ] Infinity scroll loading of new results.
 - [ ] Custom recommend me thumbs up that presistent with its own external database.
 So that other Recommend Me users can know this place is highly-praised.
 - [ ] Push notification to let them know that one of their friends have thumbs up a place.
-- [ ] Animation and transitions to the different areas of the application.
+- [x] Animation and transitions to the different areas of the application.

+Added **optional** features that were implemented beyond ones listed above:
+- [x] Opens up a map view of the business in a view controller with a button that can take you to Apple Maps for navigation.
+- [x] Can go directly to a phone app to dial the business.
+- [x] Grabs GPS coordinates from user's current location and attempts to display places closer to them based on the sliders selected on the main menu view controller.

 ## Walkthrough March 23rd:
 ![group1](https://cloud.githubusercontent.com/assets/14221032/14008540/09d5bc74-f13f-11e5-955d-ef786fbb691c.gif)